tylervick/orion/README.md

 - To clear history/extensions, delete the db file
   - `rm -rf ~/Library/Containers/com.tylervick.orion/Data/Documents/orion.store`
 - Uninstalling an extension works, but the button doesn't disappear until the app is relaunched

+### Attributions

+- Orion [Logo](https://kagi.com/orion/press-kit/icon-main-logo.png) by [Kagi](https://kagi.com/orion/press-kit/).
+Modifications were made to the original work for this project.